 On her home planet of Havania, Bleez belonged to a race of beings who could fly and were thus considered to be superior to the other races of this planet.
 Havania's beauty was also renowned within her system and seven others, being second only to Odym.
 Because of this, and her aristocratic heritage, Bleez was sought after by many suitors from numerous solar systems.
 However, Bleez was more than disinterested in any suitor who knew of her since she felt that their only intention was to simply claim her famed beauty.
 As a result, Bleez refused to see anyone who came to pursue her, although this was much to her mother's behest, who longed for a grandchild in order to continue their family's legacy.
 However, when a tall and powerful suitor ventured to Havania during the course of the Sinestro Corps War, he killed Bleez's mother and took Bleez captive, making her a slave on the sentient city, Ranx, which was used both as a base and training ground for Sinestro's soldiers.
-Bleez was tortured on Ranx by her so-called suitor and he soon permanetly disabled her wings as punishment for her arrogance over those who could not fly.
+Bleez was gang-raped on Ranx by the Sinestro Corpsmen, and her so-called suitor and he soon permanently disabled her wings as punishment for her arrogance over those who could not fly.

 While aboard Ranx during the battle against the Green Lantern Corps above Mogo, Bleez attempted to commit suicide when she jumped out into space through a hole in the side of Ranx, preferring death over a life of slavery.
 However, her captor would not allow her to die so easily and forced Bleez to kiss him, claiming he wanted "more" from her before he would let her go.
 Bleez's rage filled heart summoned a red power ring to her location, making her the Red Lantern of Sector 33.
 After her transformation, she unleashed her rage upon her captor, killing the Sinistro Corps member of Sector 465.
 Because of her boundless rage at her captor and the Sinestro Corps in general, Bleez became a member of the Red Lantern Corps and joined the rest of her newly formed Corps who were gathered on Ysmault, after their leader Atrocitus rallied them together.